-Virginia-based derm Lily Talakoub, MD highlights the "hormonal fluctuations" part of the problem, noting that women tend to start menopause at some point during their 40s.
+Dr. Talakoub says that hormonal fluctuations are a huge part of why you may notice changes in your skin as you get older, noting that women tend to start menopause at some point during their 40s.
 "When we are young our estrogen is high and protects our skin against acne, but the older we get, especially around menopausal years, the progesterone is higher than the estrogen, and that causes painful cystic adult acne," she explains.
 "It’s awful, and hard to get rid of.
 Most topical medications don’t help."

 How to treat acne at 40

-4. Tweak your diet: Sugar and dairy have been known to spike cortisol, which can ultimately show itself on your skin.
-Try as best you can to cut these nutrients from your diet in order to help stave off zits that are being caused by hormones (AKA those cystic suckers on your chin and jawline)
+Sugar and dairy have been known to spike cortisol, which can ultimately show itself on your skin.
+If you think either ingredient is impacting your skin talk to your doctor or consider moderating them in your diet to see if it helps stave off zits that are being caused by hormones (AKA those cystic suckers on your chin and jawline).

-5. Wash your towels: Random fact, but dirty towels happen to be packed with bacteria, and that's not exactly great for your skin (because, ya know, bacteria causes acne).
+Random fact, but dirty towels happen to be packed with bacteria, and that's not exactly great for your skin (because, ya know, bacteria causes acne).
 If you're using the same towel over and over (and over and over) again to dry your face after you wash it, that could be why your breakouts aren't going away.
-Make sure you're swapping your towels after every few uses, or take a cue from K-Beauty and let your skin air-dry instead of wiping it with a towel.
+Make sure you're swapping your towels after every few uses, or let your skin air-dry (or use a single-use paper towel) instead of wiping it with a towel.

 Loading More Posts...